resuly/resuly.github.io/_posts/2018-05-18-3d-convolutional-networks-for-traffic-forecasting.markdown

 <img src="/img/in_post/2018/05/3dconv.gif" style="width: 500px">

 ## Data and Model
-We take the bike sharing data in New York from the DeepST paper as an example here.
+We take the bike sharing data in New York (BikeNYC) from the DeepST paper as an example here.
+Every circle stands for a station and the color means the number of bikes in dock.
 The research area is split into 16*8 grids, each square has in and out flow at a particular moment.
 The in and out flow are numbers of return and borrow bikes in the corresponding region.

 <img src="/img/in_post/2018/05/areaNYbike.png" style="width: 700px">

+The input is a time sequence from the time level of closeness, period and trend.
+They stand for the different extract frequency from raw data.
+If stack them together, the input shape would be X*16*8.
+The X is the number of timesteps.

+<img src="/img/in_post/2018/05/model.png" style="width: 400px">

 The model has three 3D convolutional layers and the flatten layer combines the external data like weather and holidays.
-<img src="/img/in_post/2018/05/model.png" style="width: 400px">

 ## Experiments
 I used Pytoch this time.
 The windows version just came out last month.
 It provides a lot of API and very easy to build a custom model structure.
 The author of ST-ResNet has opened his code, so we can reuse the dataset from Github.